kevinwlu/dsd/Nexys-A7/Lab-2/README.md

 ![hexcount.png](https://github.com/kevinwlu/dsd/blob/master/Nexys-A7/Lab-2/hexcount.png)

+* The counter module generates a 16-bit count value using bits 23 to 38 of the 39-bit binary counter.

+* The binary counter bits 17 and 18 generate a 0 to 3 count sequence at a frequency of 50 MHz divided by 2<sup>17</sup>

 * By time multiplexing the 7-segment displays that share the same cathode lines (CA to CG), four different digits can appear on one display at a time.
   * Turn on display 0 for a few milliseconds by enabling its common anode AN0 and decoding count (0~3) to drive the cathode lines.
   * Switch to display 1 for a few milliseconds by turning off AN0, turning on AN1 and decoding count (4~7) to drive the cathode lines.